vstinner/unicode_book/operating_systems.rst

    Get the code page of the standard output (stdout and stderr) of the console.

+.. c:function:: WriteConsoleW()

+   Write a :ref:`character string <character string>` into the console.

+To improve the :ref:`Unicode support <support>` of the console, set the console font to a TrueType font (e.g. "Lucida Console") and use the wide character API

+If the console is unable to render a character, it tries to use a :ref:`character with a similar glyph <replace>`.
+For example, with OEM :ref:`code page <codepage>` 850, Ł (U+0141) is replaced by L (U+0041).
+If no replacment character can be found, "?"
+(U+003F) is displayed instead.

 In a console (``cmd.exe``), ``chcp`` command can be used to display or to change the :ref:`OEM code page <Code pages>` (and console code page).
 Change the console code page is not a good idea because the ANSI API of the console still expect characters encoded to the previous console code page.

-If the console is unable to render a character, it tries to use a character with a similar glyph: eg. Ł (U+0141) is replaced by L (U+0041).
-If no replacment character can be found, "?"
-(U+003F) is displayed instead.

-To improve the support of Unicode in a console:

- * Set the code page to cp65001 using the ``chcp`` command
- * Set the console font to "Lucida Console"
- * Use the Unicode version of the API

 :c:func:`_setmode` and :c:func:`_wsopen` are special functions to set the encoding of a file (especially of stdin, stdout and stderr):